-The mission of Hard Bargain Association (HBA) is to impact lives and preserve the Hard Bargain neighborhood by rehabbing existing homes, building quality affordable housing, and enriching the lives of our neighbors.
+The mission of Hard Bargain Association is to preserve the historic Hard Bargain neighborhood by renovating existing homes, building high quality affordable housing, and enriching the lives of our neighbors.

-- Transform the neighborhood into a vibrant community to be proud of for generations to come.
+The vision of Hard Bargain Association is o transform the neighborhood into a diverse and vibrant community to be proud of for generations to come.

 HBA is working together with the residents of this historic neighborhood to restore and rebuild it into what their vision is for the neighborhood and its future.
 We do this by having regular community meetings, design workshops, and having residents of the neighborhood on our board of directors and advisory board.
 Volunteers help in various ways including doing rehab projects on homes (repairs, painting, roofing, etc…) landscaping, gardening, clean up, fundraising events and other volunteer projects.